AdamBoley/Project-Beergate/README.md

 - Rework documentation

-Later:
+Future work:
-- implement upvotes / downvotes feature for Comments - on hold
+- implement upvotes / downvotes feature for Comments
 - mimic an excerpt on the index cards with `{{ review.content|slice:":100" }}` to show the first 100 characters - fancy formatting in those first 100 characters could prove problematic, but test this first
-- related to above - use the checking thing to check if a user is the post's author - if so, remove/disable the upvote button, or trigger it automatically.
-If clicked, open a modal that tells the user that they cannot like their own posts, and prompts them to update or delete it
 - Extend User model to include a profile picture and other information - display this on the navbar and below each beer review
 - Add higher-level AllAuth functionality - social media sign in, password complexity, confirmation emails, etc
 - Modify UserSignUpForm in user/forms.py to include additional first_name and last_name fields - https://www.youtube.com/watch?v=d9aCpxQfnOg @ 4.57